invokemedia/Ansible-PHP-Settler/README.md

 It installs PHP, PHP-FPM, and Nginx on the server.
 There are also flags to install [Redis](http://redis.io/), [Memcached](https://memcached.org/), [Beanstalkd](http://kr.github.io/beanstalkd/), and [Blackfire](https://blackfire.io/).

+The role will also tweak [sysctl](https://linux.die.net/man/8/sysctl).
+We are using a config [from this site](https://easyengine.io/tutorials/linux/sysctl-conf/) to optimize the settings for a web server.

 This role also assumes you are not going to be setting up more than 1 site on the server.

 Installation